Turkish Parliament condemns Israeli violence against Palestinians

 “As the Turkish Parliament, we declare that we will always continue to react to Israel’s aggressive actions aimed at eroding the status of Jerusalem and the Haram al-Sharif (Temple Mount), and (Israel’s) attempts to usurp the legitimate rights of the Palestinian people,” read the statement.

-“We strongly declare that we will continue to defend the Palestinian case and (support) the struggle of the brotherly Palestinian people for freedom, justice and independence.”
+“We strongly declare that we will continue to defend the Palestinian cause and (support) the struggle of the brotherly Palestinian people for freedom, justice and independence.”

 At least 305 people were injured when Israeli police stormed the Al-Aqsa Mosque complex in occupied East Jerusalem and attacked Palestinians who were on guard to prevent raids by extremist Israelis.